Operationalising the bitter lessons in compute and cleverness

 Amortisation is what Bayesians call the trade-off involved in learning inferential shortcuts; there is a whole parallel literature on this in probabilistic NNs and variational inference.

-It doesn’t presume Bayes though.
-Case in point: RL.
-We can spend a lot of compute at training time to learn a policy that is very cheap to execute at inference time.
-In many RL algorithms, notably ones trained on pure physical models, this is a naked attempt to speed up a thing that we could already calculate.
-We could in principle calculate the optimal action at each time step by solving a dynamic programming problem, but that is often computationally intractable.
-Instead, we learn a policy that approximates the optimal action — amortising the cost of dynamic programming into a single forward pass.
+RL, if you squint at it just so, can be seen as a kind of amortised dynamic programming.
+We could spend a lot of compute at training time to learn a policy that is very cheap to execute at inference time.
+In many RL algorithms, notably ones trained on pure physical models, this is a naked attempt to speed up a thing that we could in principle already calculate.
+We could notionally calculate the optimal action at each time step by solving a dynamic programming problem via some expensive simulator, but that would be very slow.
+Instead, we learn a policy that approximates the optimal action — amortising the cost of dynamic programming, and maybe even physical simulation, into a single forward pass.

 TODO: training vs. inference substitution more generally; memorisation as a form of amortisation.